Halliwell F.C.: Professionalism

 In the 1885–86 FA Cup, the club was drawn against Fishwick Ramblers of Preston in the first round, and was initially suspended from the competition for fielding an Astley Bridge player in a friendly match without permission.
 However, on appeal, the FA lifted the suspension, and Halliwell won the tie 2–1, despite the FA's rules on professional eligibility requiring Halliwell to field mostly a reserve team.
 The same eligibility rules seemed to have cost the club in the second round, its reserves losing 3–1 at Hurst, but Halliwell's protest against the size of the Hurst pitch was upheld and a replay ordered.
 Rather than attend the replay, Hurst scratched, but it was a stay of execution for the Halliwellians, as a side which "consisted almost entirely of second eleven youngsters" lost 6–1 to South Shore, in front of a "mere handful" of spectators.

 In the 1886–87 FA Cup the club was drawn away to Cup holders Blackburn Rovers in the first round; the Rovers had adopted professionalism before any of the other Lancashire clubs (other than Darwen F.C.) and had a considerable advantage from both the head-start and their players being grandfathered into the residency requirements.
 Halliwell, forced to drop six of their best players because of the regulations, scratched from the tie, and played the match as a friendly instead.
 The ability of the Halliwell full-strength side was shown by the Halliwellians managing a 3–3 draw against the Rovers.

+The club also demonstrated its strength by winning the Bolton Charity Cup in 1886–87; the club gained a controversial 2–1 win over Bolton Wanderers in the semi-final at Pike's Lane, a Bolton goal being disallowed because the referee had already stopped play to award the Wanderers a free-kick; the Wanderers' protests on the basis that the goal should have been allowed, and on general official bias, were dismissed.
+The final - against Astley Bridge, at Pike's Lane - was something of an anti-climax, 2,000 spectators seeing goals in each half from Dewhurst and Mullin give the Halliwellians the Cup for the first (and only) time.